History of the Workers' Party of Korea: Founding

-According to North Korean sources, the origins of the Workers' Party of Korea can be traced to the Down-with-Imperialism Union, which was supposedly founded on October 17, 1926 and led by Kim Il-sung, then 14 years old.
+According to North Korean sources, the origins of the Workers' Party of Korea can be traced to the Down-with-Imperialism Union, which was supposedly founded on October 17, 1926 and led by Kim Il Sung, then 14 years old.
 It is described in these sources as "the first genuine revolutionary communist organization in Korea."
-The Workers' Party of North Korea was formed on 29 August 1946 from a merger between the Communist Party of North Korea and the New Democratic Party of Korea.
+The Workers' Party of North Korea was formed on 29 August 1946 from a merger between the Communist Party of North Korea and the New People's Party of Korea (조선신민당).

-On June 30, 1949, the Workers Party of North Korea and the Workers' Party of South Korea merged, forming the Workers' Party of Korea, at a congress in Pyongyang.
+On June 24, 1949, the Workers Party of North Korea and the Workers' Party of South Korea merged, forming the Workers' Party of Korea, at a congress in Pyongyang.
 Both parties traced their origins to the Communist Party of Korea.
-Kim Il-sung of the Workers Party of North Korea became the party Chairman and Pak Hon-yong, who had been leader of the Workers Party of South Korea as well as the earlier Communist Party of Korea, and Ho Ka-i becoming deputy chairmen.
-There were a total of ten members of the first DPRK Politiburo.
+Kim Il Sung of the Workers Party of North Korea became the party Chairman and Pak Hon-yong, who had been leader of the Workers Party of South Korea as well as the earlier Communist Party of Korea, and Ho Ka-i becoming deputy chairmen.
+There were a total of ten members of the first DPRK Politburo.
 The other members were Yi Sung-yop, Kim Sam-yong, Kim Chaek, Kim Tu-bong, Pal Il-u, and Pak Chong-ae.
-Most were later purged by Kim Il-sung.
+Most were later purged by Kim Il Sung.